Skanör: Möllan

 Möllan is an ancient windmill on the outskirts of Skanör, situated at the beginning of the road to the harbour of Skanör.
 The origins of Möllan can be traced back to the 12th century AD.
 At this time, Skanör was Northern Europe's largest trading harbour for herring.
 At the annual herring market, up to 70,000 people gathered in Skanör to buy and sell herring.
-Möllan was built on order of the Danish king to simplify the grounding of herring bones.
+Möllan was built on order of the Danish king to simplify the grinding of herring bones.
 Ground herring bones, known as "Sillamjöl", was a common ingredient in the medicine of the time and also a popular aphrodisiac.

 At the end of the 15th century the herring in the waters outside Skanör mysteriously disappeared.
 This was the beginning of the end for Skanör as a major trading and fishing port.
 However, the residents of Skanör quickly found other uses for the windmill.
 At about the same time as the herring disappeared, Skanör's town square (see reference to "Göranssons") became a central trade location for the farmers of Scania, or Skåne as it was then called.
 Möllan was thereafter used for hundreds of years to ground wheat, barley and other agricultural products of the region into flour.

 Today, Möllan is a gathering place for many different festivities.
 One of the highlights is when the ruling political party, Moderaterna, uses the lawn in front of Möllan for its annual address to the residents of Skanör.